Experiences & Case Studies - Safe and Sound Protocol

 Results after first round

-“I have noticed that I'm more present, less dissociating and less of a zombie than before.
-Also more organized and clear in my thoughts, can see and understand my thought pattern better, am more prone to resolve and approach things, a little more assertive and a tiny bit less withdrawn than 3 months ago.”
+“I’ve noticed that I’m more present, less prone to dissociation, and less of a zombie than before.
+I’m also more organized and clear-headed; I can see and understand my thought patterns better; I’m more inclined to tackle and address issues; I’m a little more assertive; and I’m just a tiny bit less withdrawn than I was three months ago.”

 Results